John F. C. Turner

-John Francis Charlewood Turner (born 27 July 1927) is a British architect and theorist known for his work on informal self-help housing and neighbourhood building in Peru, the United States and the United Kingdom.
+John Francis Charlewood Turner (9 July 1927 – 3 September 2023) was a British architect and theorist known for his work on informal self-help housing and neighbourhood building in Peru, the United States, and the United Kingdom.
 His work on housing in the 1960s and 1970s has seen him described as the most influential post-war writer on housing in the developing world and as a "principal architect" in United Nations and World Bank policies on self-help urban assistance to developing countries.
 He was awarded the Right Livelihood Award in 1988 for "championing the rights of people to build, manage and sustain their own shelter and communities".

 Early influences

-Turner was born in London to Austin Charlewood Turner and Joscelyne Gaskin.
+Turner was born in Kensington, London, to Joscelyne Gaskin and Austin Charlewood Turner, and was raised in Kent.
 His maternal grandparents were the artists Georgie and Arthur Gaskin.
 Turner attended St Edmund's School in Surrey and Wellington College in Berkshire.
 He enrolled at the Architectural Association School of Architecture (the AA) in London in 1944, but his studies were interrupted with two years of national service and a year working for BBPR in Milan, Italy.
 During national service he found a copy of the anarchist newspaper Freedom in his barracks and began reading anarchist literature including Peter Kropotkin and Herbert Read.
 Following his return to studies he was influenced by the ideas of Patrick Geddes and Lewis Mumford through his lecturer Jaqueline Tyrwhitt, which he explored and published with fellow students Paffard Keatinge-Clay and Bruce Martin.
-At this time he also contributed to Freedom on the encouragement of then editor Colin Ward, drawing connections between Geddes and anarchism.
+At this time he also contributed to Freedom on the encouragement of editor Colin Ward, drawing connections between Geddes and anarchism.
 In later life Turner described himself as a "moderate anarchist", while he has cited the influence of Geddes on him throughout his career, including the use and adaptation of various Geddesian diagrams.
 He has also cited William Morris as an early influence.
 At this time he also collaborated with fellow students John Voelcker and Andrew Derbyshire.
 Turner graduated from the AA in 1954.